VegaL101/AWS-EC2-instance-deployment-/README.md

 - Connect to the instance remotely.
 - Deploy a wordpress website.
 - create a MYSQL database for your website.
-- give the website a domain and secure it.
+- Use certbot to activate HTTPS securing and protecting our website .